 By long forbearing is a prince persuaded, and a soft tongue breaketh the bone.

-Wisdom includes ability to persuade those in power, which is very useful knowledge.
-The main authorities in life are parents, husbands, employers, government, and pastors.
+Wisdom includes the ability to persuade those in power, which is very useful knowledge.
+The main authorities in life are parents, husbands, employers, civil government, and pastors.
 They are moved more by patient reverence than by bold debate.
 Though your cause might be important and right, wisdom calls for careful and respectful appeals.

 Here is great wisdom for dealing with those over you.
-You may need to persuade a boss of your cause or dissuade one from punishing your offences.
+You may need to persuade a boss for your cause or dissuade one from punishing your offences.
 The proverb here deals with persuasion, but the same wisdom serves in dissuasion as well (Eccl 10:4).
 This rule, learned and remembered, will give great and peaceful skill for dealing with authorities.